psyglyphik/authkeeper/README.md

 Motivation
 ---
-JWT-based authentication/authorization is not restricted by domain and is not dependent on a centralized authentication/authorization server once a token has been issued.
-This allows us to build scaleable applications with distributed microservice architectures without sacrificing security.
+JWT-based authentication and authorization on the client is not restricted by domain and is not dependent on a centralized authentication/authorization server once a token has been issued.
+And using middlewares to protect server-side routes keeps the server from being dependent on any client-side applications to authenticate and authorize access to its resources.
+Thus, by adding a measure of independence between clients and servers for handling authentication and authorization, we can reliably build scaleable applications with distributed microservice architectures without sacrificing security.
 Authkeeper should serve as a good starting point for creating such applications using the latest front-end and back-end javascript technologies.

 Installation